magic-script/magic-script-components/docs/components/Video.md

 title: Video
 ---
 ## Description
-Video component represents a simple 2-d rectangle that video resources can be played on.
+The Video component represents a simple 2D rectangle on which video resources can be played.

 ## Example